stamhoofd/stamhoofd/README.md

 ## Development environment

 Recommended development environment is VS Code.
 It should automatically ask you to install the recommended extensions.
 These are defined in `.vscode/extensions.json`.
+You'll get a popup from VS Code to install these.

 ## Project setup

 ```
-cd ../shared
-yarn link
-cd ../create-group
-yarn link stamhoofd-shared
 yarn install
 ```